Eczbek/xieite/docs/functors.md

 &nbsp;

 ## Description
-Utilities relating to functors and arguments.
+Utilities relating to functors and arguments

 &nbsp;